iTowns/itowns/docs/tutorials/Display-a-geometry-layer.md

 ## Extruding the data

-Like the altitude, the volume of a building can be changed using the `extrude` parameter of the `convert` property.
+Like the altitude, the volume of a building can be changed using the `extrusion_height` parameter of the `Style` property.

 ```js
 function setExtrusion(properties) {